chinamike65/hugo-tuolesi/content/book2/book2en.md

 The Buddhadharma can benefit all beings.
 With the Buddhadharma, we will have the wisdom to truly get rid of suffering and attain happiness, and will have a direction.

-"To do all the good roots I have accumulated", the good roots are their own blessings.
+"Through the virtues I have accumulated here,", the virtues are their own blessings.

-"Benefit the Dharma and sentient beings", benefit the Dharma and sentient beings.
+"May the teachings and all living beings receive every benefit."
+Benefit the Dharma and all sentient beings.

-"Especially wish His Holiness Tsongkhapa, the holy teaching career will be manifested for a long time", especially the Dharma door of devotion to Master Tsongkhapa's double cultivation of esoteric and esoteric living for a long time.
+"Especially may the essence of the teaching Of Lama Je Tsong Khapa shine forever.", especially the Dharma door of devotion to Master Tsongkhapa's double practice of sutra and tantra live for a long time.

 4. Prayer of Master Tsongkhapa

-Mingmei Shiwei got to see the hot color in person

-Zhimai's pro is more than Wang so that Jiang is sad

-Du Hong Ma Lu Jiong Zai San Weed

-Gangchen Kebezuchen Tsongkhapa

-Lausanne Zabechara Sowadi
+>
+>Objectless compassion, Chenrezig,
+>
+>Lord of stainless wisdom, Manjushri,
+>
+>Conquering mara’s hordes, Vajrapani,
+>
+>Crown jewel of the Sages of the Land of Snows, Tsongkhapa,
+>
+>Lobsang Drakpa, at your feet, I pray.
+>

 This is the prayer of Master Tsongkhapa in Tibetan.

-If time is sufficient, before reciting Master Tsongkhapa's prayer, he should make offerings to the three masters and disciples of Tsongkhapa.
+If time is sufficient, before reciting Master Tsongkhapa's prayer, you should make offerings to the three masters and disciples of Tsongkhapa.

 Master Tsongkhapa's prayer is very special.